 One of the many changes you will notice as your student goes to college is your changing role in assisting with their disability.
 The Family Education Right to Privacy Act (FERPA) states that all rights regarding information and confidentiality revert to the student when they reach the age of eighteen.
 Institutions of higher education are therefore limited in what they can discuss with parents without a release signed by the student.

 Often students who have received accommodations in high school feel they would like to make college a fresh start; their chance to begin without the ‘label’ they feel they have carried in the past.
 It might not be the best time to attempt a new curriculum without the support they have had in the past.
 It also might be a good time to consider taking advantage of help for which they have been eligible, but have not previously felt a need.
-Encourage your student to meet with the staff in DR and submit documentation appropriate for post-secondary education.
+Encourage your student to meet with the staff in Accessibility and Accommodations and submit documentation appropriate for post-secondary education.
 It is much easier to implement accommodations quickly if the documentation is already in place.